HeberTU/genre-classification-MLOps/README.md

 - data test: Performs deterministic and non-deterministic test.
 - split data: Segregates the data into test and training sets.
 - train: Trains a classification inference artifact.
-- test: TEst the fitter inference artifact.
+- test: Test the fitter inference artifact.

 ## How to Run Scripts